API Reference#

 decimate (

-int) – Number of grey-scale colour bins for amplitude.point_size (
+int) – Number of discrete greyscale bins used to colour spikes by amplitude.point_size (

 - Returns:

 The pyqtgraph widget.
-This is already populated but not yet shown, use app.exec() to display.
+The widget is already populated but not yet shown; call

 - Return type: